BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 # Pentesting cloud environments

 It seems there aren't many resources on cloud pentesting, so I decided to take matters into my own hands.
 I won't create any new learning material, instead I'll aggregate the best free resources I can find.
 Any CTFs or practical exercises I complete will be documented, as well as any notes I take on theoretical material.

-This is more or less the process I take when learning a new topic, but this time I'll be making it public.
+This is more or less the usual process I take whenever I learn a new topic from online resources, only this time I'll be making it public.
 I'll be focusing on the cloud provider AWS.

-I'll update this page continuously and share it when I'm satisfied with it so it can be useful to someone out there.
-At the moment this post is still in development and I have not gone through all of this material, I may add or remove stuff in the future and cannot vouch for their quality yet.

 ## The plan